-The Capital One Secured Card deposit requirement is $49, $99 or $200.
-You will find out which of these three deposit amounts you’re required to put down after you get approved (if you get approved) because the decision depends on Capital One’s review of your credit history, income and debt obligations.
+The Capital One Platinum Secured deposit requirement is $49, $99 or $200.
+You will find out the exact deposit amount you’re required to put down after you get approved because the decision depends on Capital One’s review of your credit history, income and debt obligations.
 However, everyone who’s approved gets a $200 credit line.
-So the Capital One Secured Card is only partially secured if you’re assigned a deposit of $49 or $99.
+So, Capital One Platinum Secured is only partially secured.

 You can certainly be approved with debt.
 But the less you have, the better.
 If you already have to pay a lot of other bills every month, Capital One probably will want you to deposit more to be sure they can get their money back if you don’t pay off your card.

 This is a good card for people who need to build or rebuild their credit.
 It’s unique in the fact that it can be partially secured, with a credit line greater than the deposit.
 Plus, there’s a $0 annual fee, so, even if you don’t use the card, you can still build credit for free.
 To top it off, you can get a higher credit line by paying on time and eventually graduate to an unsecured card.